qtnc/swan/docs/stdlib.md

 - lastIndexOf(needle, start=length): return the position where needle is found within this buffer starting search from the end, or -1 if not found
 - length: return the length of the buffer in bytes
 - indexOf(needle, start=0): return the position where needle is found within this buffer, or -1 if not found
+- iterator: return an iterator to iterate through the bytes of this buffer
 - startsWith(needle): return true if this buffer starts with the data present in needle
 - toString: return a string representation of this object